esphome/esphome-docs/guides/faq.rst

 installs you can use the ``Manual download`` method (click ``Install`` in the overflow icon with the three dots and then select ``Manual download``).
 For direct esphome command line based installs you can access the file under ``<CONFIG_DIR>/<NODE_NAME>/.pioenvs/<NODE_NAME>/firmware.bin``.

-ESP needs to be put into programming mode or flash mode before the firmware can be uploaded.
-This is done by connecting ``GPIO0`` pin to ``GND`` while the chip is booting.

-To put the ESP into programming mode:

-* Disconnect the USB connection of your board or serial programmer from the computer (to power off your ESP)
-* Bridge ``GPIO0`` and ``GND`` (by pressing the on-board button or connection with a wire)
-* Connect the board or serial programmer to your computer (ensuring ESP powers up)
-* After a few seconds disconnect ``GPIO0`` from ``GND`` (release button or remove the wire connection).
-On devices that do not provide the ``GPIO0`` connected button, it may be easier to leave the wired bridge in place throughout the entire flashing process (erase & upload).
-Doing so will not create any problems.
-After the firmware is uploaded successfully, remove the bridge.
-This allows the device to boot normally.

-You may need to power-cycle the ESP between erasing and uploading the firmware, this can be done by disconnecting and reconnecting, of course with ``GPIO0`` and ``GND`` still connected to each other.

 To flash a firmware file downloaded from Home Assistant add-on Dashboard, you can use `esptool <https://docs.espressif.com/projects/esptool/>`__ packaged with your distro or install it yourself with command (in case of Linux):